jakubgg/leaksdb/README.md

 1) Run `composer install`.
 2) Adjust the `.env` (use `.env.example` as source) with your ES settings.

+### Env
+* `ES_URL` URL for the Elasticsearch instance.
+* `ES_INDEX` Elasticsearch index name to use.
+* `ES_UNIQUE_ID` If set to True, an unique ID will be generated on each document, based in the document fields, to prevent duplicated records.
+However, this will slow down the import considerably.

 ## Importing dumps

 Just run the following command (and wait a few days, since is PHP & single-thread script after all):